 Bonnie Strauss established The Bachmann-Strauss Dystonia & Parkinson Foundation in 1995, together with her father, Louis Bachmann.
 A native of Rye, New York, and a graduate of Elmira College, Bonnie has devoted more than 20 years to supporting her never-ending search for better treatments for dystonia and Parkinson's disease, while raising awareness for these two disorders.
-As founder and president, Bonnie is grateful to generous funders who have helped the Foundation raise $14 million and fund 225 grants, enabling researchers to explore their most promising hypotheses.
-Bonnie is a member of the Board of the New York City Ballet and also served on the Board of the American Folk Art Museum.
+As founder and president, Bonnie is grateful to generous funders who have helped the Foundation raise $35 million and fund 235 grants, enabling researchers to explore their most promising hypotheses.
+Additionally, the Foundation established four Centers of Excellence at leading dystonia and Parkinson's disease research institution across the country to help provide one-stop specialized patient-centered care for the dystonia and Parkinson's community.
+Bonnie is a member of the board of The Michael J. Fox Foundation for Parkinson's Research, The New York City Ballet and formerly served on the Board of the American Folk Art Museum.

 Tom Strauss, a founder of Ramius LLC and the President and Chief Executive Officer of both Ramius and Ramius Alternative Solutions LLC, served as the President of Salomon Brothers and Vice Chairman of Salomon Inc. He was a former board member of The Governors of the American Stock Exchange, The Chicago Mercantile Exchange, The Public Securities Industry Association, and the Federal Reserve.
 Capital Markets Advisory Committee.
 He is a member of the Executive Committee and Board of Trustees of The Mount Sinai Medical Center, The Mount Sinai Hospital and the Mount Sinai School of Medicine, and a member of the board of the U.S. Japan Foundation.